 #> [1] 0

-Minimizing Himmelblau’s function through alternating minimization for and with initial values can be accomplished as follows:
+Minimizing Himmelblau’s function through alternating minimization over and with initial values can be accomplished as follows:

 ao(f = himmelblau, initial = c(0, 0))